European payments (SEPA)

-Transaction is transferred in its full amount.
+The full amount of a transaction is transferred.
 The amount cannot be decreased by additional fees.

-Shared cost option (SHA): costs are shared between both parties.
-This means that the sender covers a percentage of his or her bank and the remaining costs are covered by the recipient.
+The costs are shared between both parties, i.e. the sender covers their bank's commission and the remaining costs are covered by the recipient.

 |Area||EU countries, Iceland, Norway, Lichtenstein, Switzerland, Monaco, San Marino.||Worldwide|

 |Cost options||SHA||BEN – costs are covered by payment’s reciepient|

 OUR - costs are covered by payment’s sender